Phenomenom05/testassignment/README.md

 During execution, you will need to manually perform the following actions:

 1. MetaMask Configuration:
+Click on the add extension option when the alert pops up; It will install meta mask

     Configure MetaMask with the provided details.
     Add the Arbitrum network and import the provided account.